MicrosoftDocs/fabric-docs/docs/data-engineering/runtime-1-2.md

 *   [Fix](https://github.com/delta-io/delta/commit/28148976) a bug where querying an external Delta table at the root of an S3 bucket would throw an error.
 *   [Remove](https://github.com/delta-io/delta/commit/81c7a58e) leaked internal Spark metadata from the Delta log to make any affected tables readable again.

-Note: the Delta Lake 2.4.0 release does not include the [Iceberg to Delta converter](https://docs.delta.io/2.4.0/delta-utility.html#convert-an-iceberg-table-to-a-delta-table) because `iceberg-spark-runtime` does not support Spark 3.4 yet.
+Note: the Delta Lake 2.4.0 release doesn't include the [Iceberg to Delta converter](https://docs.delta.io/2.4.0/delta-utility.html#convert-an-iceberg-table-to-a-delta-table) because `iceberg-spark-runtime` doesn't support Spark 3.4 yet.
 The Iceberg to Delta converter is still supported when using Delta 2.3 with Spark 3.3.

 Read the full version of the release notes for [Delta Lake 2.4](https://github.com/delta-io/delta/releases/tag/v2.4.0).